Colorado begins Mel Tucker era by beating Colorado St 52-31

 Rams freshman receiver Dante Wright made an instant impact.
 His first career catch went for a 39-yard touchdown in the first quarter and he later scampered 41 yards for a score.

 To no one’s surprise, Colorado State kept close tabs on Shenault.
-All he did last season was catch 11 passes for 211 yards and two scores.
+All he did last season against the Rams was catch 11 passes for 211 yards and two scores.

 Shenault made a big impact late in the first half when he blew by cornerback Rashad Ajayi and caught a 25-yard TD pass to give the Buffaloes a 24-21 lead.
 It was a rough first half for Ajayi, who was called for two pass interference calls while trying to cover Shenault.